plantoncloud/infra-charts/aws-ecs/README.md

-# AWS ECS Quick Start Bundle
+# AWS ECS Quick Start InfraChart

-The AWS ECS Quick Start Bundle provides a streamlined way to rapidly provision all necessary cloud resources to deploy your ECS-based service on AWS.
-This bundle specifically focuses on creating infrastructure components essential for deploying and managing ECS services, ensuring ease of use and quick onboarding for development teams.
+The AWS ECS Quick Start InfraChart provides a streamlined way to rapidly provision all necessary cloud resources to deploy your ECS-based service on AWS.
+This chart specifically focuses on creating infrastructure components essential for deploying and managing ECS services, ensuring ease of use and quick onboarding for development teams.

-The resources defined by this bundle are available in the [template.yaml](template.yaml).
+The resources defined by this chart are available in the [template.yaml](template.yaml).
 Configuration parameters are managed through [values.yaml](values.yaml).

 ---

 ## Included Cloud Resources

-This ECS Quick Start Bundle creates the following AWS resources:
+This ECS Quick Start Chart creates the following AWS resources:

 1. **AWS VPC**:
     - Public subnets across two availability zones